-More than 40 years ago, before “going green” was hip and before Earth Day was included on calendars, Messiah was educating students about environmental stewardship and ethics.
-From the popular "Humankind and the Environment" course, the College’s student-led environmental movement, Earthkeepers, and the start of campuswide recycling were born.
+More than 40 years ago, before “going green” was something cool, before Earth Day was included on calendars, and before sustainable living was considered important, Messiah was educating students about environmental stewardship and ethics.
+The University’s student-led environmental movement, Earthkeepers, and the start of campuswide recycling were both born from the popular "Humankind and the Environment" course.

-That was just the start of Messiah’s ongoing commitment to caring for the earth.
-Now, environmental stewardship efforts at the College include everything from a robust recycling program, to an organic community garden, to a student-led composting program, to active restoration of the on-campus Yellow Breeches Creek.
+That was just the beginning of Messiah’s ongoing commitment to caring for our earth.
+Now, environmental stewardship efforts at the University include a robust recycling program, an organic community garden, a student-led composting program as well as an active restoration of the on-campus Yellow Breeches Creek.